habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 # Plan syntax guide

 When defining a plan, there are several different settings, variables, and functions that you can use to set up specific installation and configuration details.
-Because plans are simply script files, you have a lot of flexibility in how you build and define the configuration your application.
+Because plans are simply script files, you have a lot of flexibility in how you build and define the configuration of your application.

 This syntax guide is divided into six parts: